Betty F. Slade Scholarship

 Download application HERE.

-A committee of three Westport Historical Society members shall be appointed annually to review applications.
+A committee of Westport Historical Society members shall be appointed annually to review applications.

 The scholarship will be awarded on the basis of the following criteria:

 - An essay of 350 – 650 words, see topics listed on application

 - A completed application form signed by the applicant

 - Attached to the application, a typed essay.

 - Attached to the application, transcript of school record.

 - One reference (relatives and friends are not appropriate references).
 References should be sent directly to the Westport Historical Society.

 Application should be sent to:

 PO Box N188, Westport MA 02790